celaoforever/SHEsisPlus/README.md

 ##What's new
 Compared to previous version of [SHEsis](http://analysis.bio-x.cn/myAnalysis.php), SHEsisPlus is compatitable for haploid, diploid and polyploid species.
 It can not only analyze case/control data, but also quantitative trait data.
 It provides various ways of P value adjustments, including Holm step-down, Sidak single-step, Sidak step-down, FDR and permutation tests.
 All these can be can be performed via the webui.

+##Compile
+To build SHEsisPlus from source code, please first install [Boost C++ Library](http://www.boost.org).
+###Linux
+Modify makefile to specify the locations of Boost include files and libs.
+Then type "make" in the souce code directory.
+###Windows:
+Create a project in Microsoft visual studio.
+Add all the source files and header files EXCEPT unit test source files (\*\_test.cpp) to the current project.
+Modify the project properties and specify the path of Boost includefiles and libs.
+Then build it.

+<strong>Note:</strong> SHEsisPlus is developed and tested under Linux.
+Its behaviour under Windows is not guaranteed.
+If you want to compile it under Windows, we recommand you to build it within [Cygwin](https://www.cygwin.com/).

 ##Input format

 ###Case/control data